terrymandin/QuickReference/Azure/AzureBackup.md

 - Do customers usually use file backups?
 - When do you go with a IaC approach instead of backup?
 - Do you often discuss database backups, or is it usuall IaaS?
+- How do customers decide if they will use a partner / ISV?
+Is there a comparison chart?

 ## Customer Questions